Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Withdraw statement

-A valid instance of an Withdraw statement assures that given an input of:
+A valid instance of a Withdraw statement assures that given an input of:

 - state: State
 - accountID: {0..2^NUM_BITS_ACCOUNT}